Yan Gomes Preview, Player Props: Cubs vs. Pirates

-On Friday, Yan Gomes (.378 on-base percentage in past 10 games, 63 points above season-long percentage) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 7:05 PM ET.
+On Sunday, Yan Gomes (.375 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Bailey Falter.
+First pitch is at 1:35 PM ET.

-He strung together two hits (going 2-for-5) in his most recent game against the Pirates.
+He had a hitless performance in his last game (0-for-2) against the Pirates.

 Yan Gomes Game Info & Props vs. the Pirates